Approximability of all Boolean CSPs with linear sketches: Introduction

 \subsection{Past work}

-To our knowledge, streaming algorithms for Boolean CSPs have not been investigated extensively.
+To the best of our knowledge, streaming algorithms for Boolean CSPs have not been investigated extensively.
 Here we cover the few results we are aware of.
-We note that all previous works focused explicitly only on the insertion-only setting.
-In particular all negative results hold in the insertion-only setting, and while algorithmic results are also only stated for this setting, they actually hold in the more general fully dynamic setting.
 On the positive side, it may be surprising that there exists any non-trivial algorithm at all.
 Here, and later, we describe algorithms solving the $(1,\rho(f)-\epsilon)$-approximation problem for $\eps>0$ as ``trivial'', where $\rho(f) = 2^{-k} \sum_{\veca \in \{-1,1\}^k} f(\veca)$ is the fraction of clauses satisfied by a random assignment.
 Note that the algorithm that always outputs $1$ correctly solves the $(1,\rho(f)-\eps)$-approximation version of the $\maxf$ problem.

 It turns out that there do exist some non-trivial approximation algorithms for Boolean CSPs.
 This was established by the work of Guruswami, Velingker, and Velusamy~\cite{GVV17} who, in our notation, gave an algorithm for the $(\gamma,2\gamma/5-\epsilon)$-approximation version of $\textsf{Max-2AND}$, for every $\gamma \in [0,1]$ ($\maxtwoand$ is the $\maxf$ problem corresponding to $f(a,b) = 1$ if $a = b = 1$ and $0$ otherwise).
 A central ingredient in their algorithm is the ability of streaming algorithms to approximate the $\ell_1$ norm of a vector in the turnstile setting, which allows them to estimate the ``bias'' of $n$ variables (how often they occur positively in constraints, as opposed to negatively).
 Subsequently, the work of Chou, Golovnev, and Velusamy~\cite{CGV20} further established the utility of such algorithms, which we refer to as bias-based algorithms, by giving optimal algorithms for all Boolean CSPs on $2$ variables.
 In particular they give a better (optimal!) analysis of bias-based algorithms for $\textsf{Max-2AND}$, and show that $\textsf{Max-2SAT}$ also has an optimal algorithm based on bias.
 We note that $\textsf{Max-2SAT}$ is again not covered by the results of the current paper since it involves two functions corresponding to clauses of length 1, and clauses of length 2.